gooddata/gooddata-ui-sdk/libs/gd-bear-model/api/gd-bear-model.api.md

     export function isWrappedAttribute(obj: any): obj is IWrappedAttribute;
     // (undocumented)
     export function isWrappedAttributeDisplayForm(obj: any): obj is IWrappedAttributeDisplayForm;
     // (undocumented)
+    export function isWrappedDataSet(obj: any): obj is IWrappedDataSet;
+    // (undocumented)
     export function isWrappedFact(obj: any): obj is IWrappedFact;
     // (undocumented)